Princeton now accepts MIXED RECYCLING!

 Not recyclable: Paper contaminated with food; napkins, paper towels and tissues; plastic- or wax-coated paper, cardboard and cartons; metal-lined shelf-stable "aseptic" containers (e.g. milk, soup)

-- Plastic containers with recycling codes #1-7* (empty and rinse out containers; lids are okay, but should be attached to the container)
+- Plastic containers with recycling codes #1-7* (empty out containers; lids are okay, but should be attached to the container)

-- Grocery and resealable (e.g. Ziploc bags); Recycling bins are available in laundry rooms and at the entrances to the U-Store on University Place
+- Grocery and resealable (e.g. Ziploc bags) plastic bags; Plastic bag recycling bins are also available in laundry rooms and at the entrances to the U-Store on University Place

 * What is a plastic recycling code?
 A number, usually in a triangle on the bottom of the container:

-- Glass bottles and jars (empty and rinse out containers; colors are okay)
+- Glass bottles and jars (empty out containers; colors are okay)

-- Aluminum (e.g. soda cans) and steel/tin cans and lids (empty and rinse out containers)
+- Aluminum (e.g. soda cans) and steel/tin cans and lids (empty out containers)

 - Aerosol cans (e.g. empty food and household cleaning products)